rdfcc/RDFCC/src/pages/posts/2025-01-13-CX-is-Coming.md

 To enter the event please visit this <a href="https://www.britishcycling.org.uk/events/details/307307/Western-Cyclo-Cross-League-Round-9---Forest-of-Dean---Winter-20242025-Season" target="_blank">link</a>

-One the day entry will also be available.
+One the day entry will also be available via cash or card.

 The schedule for the day is as follows: